jcmcallister/sometiles/README.md

 A late-alpha Checkers demo is the default rule setting in the current build, for time-semester-crunch reasons.
 [Alas, no Kings & no double-jumping... yet.]
 Further, a base level of netcode room-joining is in place.

+Hot-seat and rough 2-player gameplay are supported now.

-There may still be gameplay interactions bugs between clients using Game State objects.
+There may still be gameplay interaction bugs between clients using Game State objects.

 ##Running a server